networkx/networkx/doc/source/reference/api_changes.rst

 Copy
 ----
-Copies of NetworkX graphs including using the copy() method now return deep copies of the graph.
-This means that all edge data is recursively copied to the new graph.
-The earlier copy() method made shallow copies that left deeply nested graph data in both the original and copy as pointers to the same data.
+Copies of NetworkX graphs including using the copy() method now return complete copies of the graph.
+This means that all connection information is copied--subsequent changes in the copy do not change the old graph.
+But node keys and edge data in the original and copy graphs are pointers to the same data.

 prepare_nbunch
 --------------